polklabs/stargate-retro/README.md

 | *.css |  --color-wormhole-3 |<span style="color:cornflowerblue">cornflowerblue</span> | 3 Part gradient for active wormhole |
 | crt.js | CRT_SCREEN_FLICKER | `false` | Add screen flicker effect at random intervals |
 | crt.css | .crt -> textShadow | unset | Uncomment to add awesome subtle crt effect that will melt your computer |

+## Future Plans?

+- Convert javascript to typescript
+    - Depending on integration with v4 software it may be easier to stick with js
+- New Pages
+    - Dialing from S1
+    - Address Book from S2E15 - The Fifth Race
+    - Base Power Monitor
+    - Malp
+    - Popups
+        - System Access Denied
+        - Self Destruct

 ## Webhooks